gjoris/cognito-examples-regular/README.md

 # Other requirements

 - You need to set up a Cognito User Pool (https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-user-pool.html) and a Cognito Identity Pool (https://docs.aws.amazon.com/cognito/latest/developerguide/tutorial-create-identity-pool.html).
+- The user needs to be able to log in, either via a user on Cognito or via a user from a configured identity provider.
+The group the user belongs to needs to have the proper role attached (with S3 and Athena access).

 ## Adding additional identity providers